 Do I need to take DELA?

-Your enrolment will not be cancelled if you don't sit DELA, or if you fail to follow up with participation in skill improvement opportunities that are recommended to you following completion of DELA.
+Your enrolment will not be canceled if you don't sit DELA, or if you fail to follow up with participation in skill improvement opportunities that are recommended to you following completion of DELA.
 However, if your academic results are subsequently unsatisfactory and you have not taken up DELA and the language development opportunities, you are unlikely to receive a favourable response to a request to continue your studies.

 Some students are required to take DELA.
 See Students required to take DELA.